2020PB/police-brutality/reports/Illinois.md

 ### Police shove protesters with bikes | August 15th

-Footage shows a line of police officers shouting, "Move," and shoving protesters backward with their bikes.
+Footage from West Marble Place and South LaSalle Street shows a line of police officers shouting, "Move," and shoving protesters backward with their bikes.

 tags: bike, protester, shove

 id: il-chicago-22

-geolocation:
+geolocation: 41.8800529,-87.6322486

 **Links**